U.S. hopes Chinese island-building will spur Asian response

 But in the near term, he added: "I think the Americans are going to have to show China some resolve."

-U.S. officials have said Navy ships may be sent within 12 miles (19 kms) of the Chinese-built islands to show that Washington does not recognize Beijing's insistence that it has territorial rights there.
+U.S. officials have said Navy ships may be sent within 12 miles (19 kms) of the Chinese-built islands to show that Washington does not recognise Beijing's insistence that it has territorial rights there.

 Washington is also pressing ahead with its rebalancing towards Asia, four years after President Barack Obama announced the strategic shift, even as some countries say it is slow to take shape.

-The United States has updated its security agreements with treaty allies Japan and the Philippines and is bolstering missile defenses in Japan with an eye on North Korea.
+The United States has updated its security agreements with treaty allies Japan and the Philippines and is bolstering missile defences in Japan with an eye on North Korea.

 U.S. Marines are training in Australia on a rotational basis, littoral combat ships are operating out of Singapore and new P-8 reconnaissance planes stationed in Japan have flown missions across the region.